syrianarchive/yemeniarchive-investigations/investigations/sawan.md

 ![](/assets/investigations/sawan/image19.jpg)

-Based on the source of smoke in this picture, Yemeni Archive has determined that it is likely the explosion was caused by shelling within the yellow-defined area on the following Google map.
+Looking at the source of the smoke in the previous picture, Yemeni Archive has determined that it is likely that the smoke from the explosion occurred within the area defined in yellow on the following Google map.

 ![](/assets/investigations/sawan/image1.png)